icylogic/maupassant-hexo/README.md

 - menu - Customize your menu of pages here, just follow the format of existied items.
 Don't forget to create corresponding folders inlcuding `index.md` in `source` folder to ensure the pages will correctly display.
 [FontAwesome](https://fontawesome.com) icon fonts have been integrated, and you can choose other icons which you like [here](https://fontawesome.com/icons/) and use them according to the instruction.
 - widgets - Choose and arrange the widgets in sidebar here.
 - detailInfo - Set your personal information of the detailInfo widget here.
-- links - Edit your blogroll here.
+- links - Edit your blogroll here, and an independent blogroll page can be displayed by setting `layout: blogroll` of a page.
 - timeline - Show a timeline of the website by setting `layout: timeline` of a page.
 - Static files - Static files directory, for convenience of CDN usage.
 - Theme version - For automatic refresh of static files on CDN.